nehalineogi/azure-cross-solution-network-architectures/README.md

 # appdev-database-networking

-This is a repo of cross solution network designs with Azure PaaS and on-premise connectivity.
-The goal is to create a reusable freference architecture content.
-This repo will contain downloadable visio, postman collections and test applications for various designs.
-These architectures are based out of real world discussions with Partners and customers.
-Learn about tools of trades to validate connectivity, view traffic flows.
+This is a repo of cross solution network connectivity designs with Azure PaaS services and on-premise connectivity.
+The goal is to create a reusable reference architectures and content based on real world examples based out of working with partners and collaborating with cross solution CSAs.
+This repo will contain downloadable artifacts like visios, postman collections and test applications for various designs.
+Learn about tools of trades from various SME CSAs to validate designs,connectivity, view application and traffic flows.

 # Cross Solution Network Architectures